gityaz/git-demo/README.md

 #Demo for git repo

-This is the first filr in repo
+This is the first file in repo

+##Some more text

+Just checking